 Margin accounts come with a unique set of risks and rewards.
 You can learn more about margin trading with SoFi’s resources.

-You can also explore investing options on the SoFi Invest® investment app.
-Our app allows members to research investment opportunities based on their individual risk and return objectives.
+You can also explore investing options on the SoFi Invest® app.
+It allows members to research investment opportunities based on their individual risk and return objectives.

 What does SPAN stand for in margin trading?